Edited by Dave Townshend, MD

-Patients with Morton’s neuroma present with pain in the forefoot, particularly over the sole of the forefoot.
+Patients with Morton’s neuroma present with pain in the forefoot, particularly in the “ball” of the foot.
 However, not all pain in the forefoot is a Morton’s neuroma.
-In fact, most chronic pain in the forefoot is NOT the result of a Morton’s neuroma, but rather is from metatarsalgia – inflammation (synovitis) of the “toe/foot” joints.
-The symptoms from Morton’s neuroma are due to irritation to the small digital nerves as they pass across the sole of the foot and into the toes (Figure 1).
-Therefore, with true Morton’s neuroma, it is not uncommon to have nerve-type symptoms either numbness in the toes or a burning sensation extending into the toes.
-Different nerves innervates different parts of the toes.
-Therefore, it is most common to have symptoms involving part of the 2nd and 3rd toes, or parts of the 3rd and 4th toes.
-However, it is uncommon to have symptoms in multiple spots on the foot.
+In fact, most chronic pain in the forefoot is NOT the result of a Morton’s neuroma, but rather is from inflammation (synovitis) of the “toe/foot” joints.
+The symptoms of Morton’s neuroma are due to irritation of one or more of the small nerves, just before they travel into the toes (Figure 1A and 1B).
+The symptoms of a Morton’s neuroma include pain, numbness (usually between the toes) and sometimes a burning sensation.

-Figure 1: Location of Nerve (between the base of the 2nd and 3rd toes)
+Figure 1A: Location of Nerve (between the base of the 2nd and 3rd toes)

 Figure 2: Location of nerve right under the skin (between base of 3rd and 4th toes)

-Patients with classic Morton’s neuroma symptoms will have pain with pressure at the base of the involved toes (either between the 2nd and 3rd toes, or between the 3rd and 4th toes) (Figure 3).
+Patients with classic Morton’s neuroma symptoms will have pain with pressure at the base of the involved toes (Figure 3).
 In addition, squeezing the front of the foot together can exacerbate symptoms.
-As well, they may have numbness on the sides of one toe and the adjacent toe as this corresponds with the distribution of the involved nerve (Figure 4).
+As well, they may have numbness on the sides of one toe and the adjacent toe, as this corresponds with the distribution of the involved nerve (Figure 4).

 Figure 3: Typical Pain locations